survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ![Kanban board](images/kanban_05.png)

-So far we have managed to set up a nice little development environment.
+So far, we have managed to set up a nice little development environment.
 We have developed an application for keeping track of notes in `localStorage`.
 We still have work to do to turn this into a real Kanban as pictured above.
 Most importantly our system is missing the concept of `Lane`.

 A `Lane` is something that should be able to contain many `Notes` within itself and track their order.
 One way to model this is simply to make a `Lane` point at `Notes` through an array of `Note` ids.
 This relation could be reversed.
 A `Note` could point at a `Lane` using an id and maintain information about its position within a `Lane`.
-In this case we are going to stick with the former design as that works well with re-ordering later on.
+In this case, we are going to stick with the former design as that works well with re-ordering later on.

 ## Extracting `Lanes`